Emmotes/ic_spoilers/docs/yorven.md

     "id": 2307,
     "flavour_text": "",
     "description": {
-        "desc": "All Champions take $amount less damage from all attacks, and Rag Tag Team is increased by $(not_buffed amount___2)% more damage for each 1000 max health he has, stacking multiplicatively."
+        "desc": "All Champions take $amount less damage from all attacks, and Rag Tag Team is increased by $(not_buffed amount___2)% each time Yorven's max health is doubled, stacking multiplicatively."
     },
     "effect_keys": [
         {